5 Environmental Fate and Transport Processes

 Kaiser et al. (2010) demonstrated the partitioning of PFOA to workplace air from water and dry surfaces.
 Partitioning to air from these substrates appears to depend on conditions within the substrate, with lower pH environments contributing more PFOA mass to air.
 The protonated acid form of PFOA has an elevated vapor pressure, which may explain these observations (Kaiser et al. 2005).
 Interestingly, these authors showed that more PFOA partitions from dry surfaces than from water and may contribute significantly to workplace exposures

 As described above, PFAS often exhibit surfactant behavior because many display hydrophobic and hydrophilic properties.
-The impacts of these properties on transport are complex and have not been extensively investigated.
-By design, many PFAS will preferentially form films at the air-water interface, with the hydrophobic carbon-fluorine (C-F) tail oriented toward the air and the hydrophilic head group dissolved in the water (Krafft and Riess 2015) (Figure 5-3).
+The impacts of these properties on transport are complex and are being actively investigated.
+By design, many PFAS will lower the interfacial tension and preferentially form films at the air-water interface, with the hydrophobic carbon-fluorine (C-F) tail oriented toward the air and the hydrophilic head group dissolved in the water (Krafft and Riess 2015) (Figure 4-1).
 This behavior influences aerosol-based transport and deposition, and suggests that accumulation of PFAS at water surfaces will occur (Prevedouros et al. 2006).

-The expected influence of air-water interfacial partitioning on PFAS mass retention and soil-to-groundwater transfer has stimulated interest in incorporating these processes into conceptual site models as well as predictive fate and transport models.
-Estimates of the air-water interfacial area and the constituent-specific air-water adsorption coefficients, as well as direct measurements of mass discharge to groundwater, can help provide a quantitative basis for these types of models (Guo, Zeng, and Brusseau 2020).
-In general, air-water adsorption coefficients for an individual PFAS increase as the concentration decreases because the process appears to be nonlinear (Freundlich-type partitioning) (Schaefer et al. 2019).
-This means that retention via this mechanism is enhanced when PFAS concentrations are more dilute.
-Air-water adsorption coefficients also tend to increase as the number of perfluorinated carbons increases (Brusseau 2019; Schaefer et al. 2019).
-This means that when PFAS are released as a multicomponent mixture, these processes will influence each compound to a different extent, with less retention of shorter chained PFAS (for example, PFBS, PFPeA) than longer chained PFAS (e.g., PFOS, PFDA, PFNA) (Silva, Martin, and McCray 2021).
+This has stimulated interest in incorporating these processes into conceptual site models, as well as predictive fate and transport models.
+Estimates of the air-water interfacial area and the constituent-specific air-water adsorption coefficients, as well as direct measurements of mass discharge to groundwater, can help provide a quantitative basis for these types of models (Brusseau 2019; Guo, Zeng, and Brusseau 2020).
+In general, air-water adsorption coefficients for an individual PFAS decrease as the concentration increases, and the process appears to be nonlinear (Freundlich-type partitioning) (Schaefer et al. 2019).
+Air-water adsorption coefficients also tend to increase as the number of perfluorinated carbons increases (Brusseau 2019; Schaefer et al. 2019) (see Section 4.2).
+This means that when PFAS are released as a multicomponent mixture, these processes will influence each compound to a different extent, with less retention of shorter chained PFAS (for example, PFBS, PFPeA) than longer chained PFAS (for example, PFOS, PFDA, PFNA) (Silva, Martin, and McCray 2021).
 Silva, Martin, and McCray (2021) also showed that preferential adsorption of the more surface-active PFAS within a mixed release is expected to reduce the adsorption of the other, less surface-active PFAS in the mixture.
 This type of competitive adsorption would influence the relative breakthrough times for different PFAS within a mixed release.

 The potential retardation of PFAS in the vadose zone due to adsorption at the air-water interface is an important component that should be addressed in the conceptual site model, but the retention of PFAS is based on site-specific factors.
 At sites with shallow groundwater tables, or sites where the water content within the vadose zone soils is typically low, air-water interfacial partitioning may not be particularly relevant.
 As such, detailed site investigations are critical to understanding how these processes influence PFAS migration through the vadose zone of a specific site.
 For example, an extensive study of PFAS concentrations in soil at contaminated sites indicated significant retention of PFAS in the vadose zone over long periods of time, but vertical migration of PFAS to the water table was also evident, resulting in detectable PFAS in groundwater at a majority of the investigated sites (Brusseau 2020).